eclipse-vertx/vert.x/core_manual_js.md

 The log files by default go in a file called `vertx.log` in the system temp directory.
 On my Linux box this is `\tmp`.

 For more information on configuring logging, please see the main manual.

+## stdout and stderr in a Verticle

+The variables `stdout` and `stderr` are injected into all verticles.
+Unsurprisingly, you use these to print to stdout and stderr.

+    stdout.println("Hello from the verticle");

 # Deploying and Undeploying Verticles Programmatically